stuartsierra/lazytest/README.md

 This may be a Clojure bug; see http://gist.github.com/607161

+I believe I have a workaround for this as of Lazytest version 1.1.1.
-Until this issue can be resolved, you must disable AOT-compilation or remove the compiled classes directory from your classpath when using Lazytest.
-See instructions under the appropriate "Getting Started" section, below.
+But if it crops up again, you can fix it by disabling AOT-compilation or removing the compiled classes directory from the classpath.